MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/manage-floorplans.md

 4. When the upload is complete, you must enter floor number that is represented in the floor plan file.
 Then select **Next**.
 5. (Optional) If your floor has wings or zones, enter that detail.
 6. Enter the building code for this floor plan.
 The building code can be found on users' office location property.
 For example, if a user's office location is **2/1173**, then the building code is **2**.
-7. (Optional) Review and identify the location patters for all uploaded floor plans, and then select **Next**.
+7. (Optional) Review and identify the location patterns for all uploaded floor plans and then select **Next**.
 8. You will see a review screen listing how many office locations were mapped to the floor plans.
 Select **Details** to ensure the mapping is correct.
 9. When you're ready, select **Publish** to make the floor plan available in **Microsoft Search**.